tommysullivan/ts-injector/lib/test-portal/readme.md

     - Ability to POST a result from a running test job, such as Jenkins, and get its URL (workaround: use PUT to known URL)
     - Maybe: Borrow from Tommy's Universe a simple import and export JSON mechanism that uses browser client only (no save)

-Attachments

-    - Ability to attach, automatically or during manual testing, supporting test data

 Manual Testing

     - Enable optional comments for any step or scenario
-    - Enable attachments
     - Ability to use a DSL to specify more granular manual steps beyond the Gherkin (deferred - just write more detailed gherkin)

 Running a Test

+    - Ability to specify the "Cluster Under Test" for a given test run
+    - Ability to attach, automatically or during manual testing, supporting test data
     - Ability to run new test (hardcoded at first) with web UI (workaround: run test locally and PUT it to the server or view in local server)
     - Ability to vary configuration from web UI
     - Can view current local gherkin test "dry run" and then click "Run" to run.
 Redirects to test result with "Refresh" button.